Tobiazo/mixmaven/README.md

 You will find all documentation in the [docs folder](/docs/).

+## Eclipse Che

+The app has been configurated to work with [eclipse che](https://che.stud.ntnu.no/#https://gitlab.stud.idi.ntnu.no/it1901/groups-2023/gr2331/gr2331?new)

 ## Code base

 1. The project inside the [mixmaven](./mixmaven/) folder contains the following modules: